BeardoMattix/Employee-Tracker/README.md

 ## Challenges

 * Understanding the SQL syntax and implementing it in the code.
-* Creating query statements and then testing them in Insomnia.
+* Creating query statements and then testing them in MySQL workbench.
 * There are a lot if files to keep track of.

 ## Usage